ajiinisti/birthday-reminder-service/README.md

 ---

-## ⏰ Birthday Cron Job
+## ⏰ Birthday Scheduling (BullMQ)

-The worker runs every hour (`0 * * * *`).
-If it's **9 AM** in the user's timezone **and** it's their birthday:
+- A job is scheduled to send a birthday message at 9 AM in user's timezone
+- Only one job per user is maintained (jobId = birthday-<userId>)
+- Jobs are rescheduled only if birthday or timezone changes
+- Jobs lifecycle:
+   - ➕ Created: when a user is added
+   - 🔁 Rescheduled: when birthday/timezone is updated
+   - 🗑 Removed: when user is deleted or invalid

 ```
 🎉 Happy Birthday, John! (john@example.com)
 ```

-You can find this logic in `src/worker/birthdayWorker.js`.

 ---

 ## 🛠 Tech Stack

 - Node.js
-- Express
+- Express.js
 - MongoDB + Mongoose
-- Luxon
+- Luxon (timezone/date)
-- Node-Cron
+- Redis + BullMQ (job queue)
-- Jest + Supertest
+- Jest + Supertest (testing)
+- Docker + Docker Compose

 ---

 ## 📝 Assumptions & Design Notes
-- The birthday message is logged to the console instead of sending an actual email.
-- User timezone is validated using Luxon’s IANA zone check.
-- The birthday check runs hourly and triggers exactly at 9 AM user time.
-- MongoDB must be running and accessible (via Docker or locally).
+- Birthday greetings are logged to console, not emailed
+- You can view or clear Redis jobs using redis-cli on http://localhost:8081/
+- Ensure server time and timezone are not affecting scheduled jobs

 ---